visual-layer/fastdup/RUN.md

 Note: the report should be generated on the same machine since we assume that the input folder for reading the images exists under the same location.

-Notes
-This is an experimental version tested up to 13M images